Thandeka325/AirBnB_clone_v4/README.md

 # AirBnB Clone - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
+The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher-level programming.
+The goal of AirBnB project is to eventually deploy our server with a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)
-* Retrieve an object from a file, a database etc...
+* Retrieve an object from a file, a database, etc...
 * Do operations on objects (count, compute stats, etc...)
 * Update attributes of an object
 * Destroy an object